anushreekhubele/Assignments/doc/exercises/zomato-synthesis.md

 ### Problem Statement 3

-**When a restaurant's delivery arrives late, restaurant partners want their rating to reflect actual food/service quality, but delivery-caused delays currently drag the restaurant's own rating down with them** — evidenced by QuickBites data showing orders that arrived 15+ minutes late averaged 2.67 stars, compared to 4.39 stars for on-time orders (146 late orders vs. 209 on-time, out of 355 delivered), AND 1/6 interviews (Rohan) said this: his own order was rated poorly specifically because it arrived late, even though he says the food itself was fine.
+**When a restaurant's delivery arrives late, restaurant partners want their rating to reflect actual food/service quality, but delivery-caused delays currently drag the restaurant's own rating down with them** — evidenced by QuickBites data showing orders that arrived Out of the 355 successful orders, 106 were delivered within the promised time, resulting in an average rating of 4.68.
+A delay of just 5 minutes resulted in a 0.58-star drop in the average rating.
+Orders delayed by 15–20 minutes consistently received ratings below 3.5 stars, while delays of more than 25 minutes resulted in ratings below 2 stars.
+The same trend of ratings declining as delivery delays increased was observed across all restaurants, AND 1/6 interviews (Rohan) said this: his own order was rated poorly specifically because it arrived late, even though he says the food itself was fine.

 ### Appendix: Additional single-source signals (not counted as formal Problem Statements)